nishantmoona/sql_retail_sales_p2/README.md

     gender,
     COUNT(*) as total_trans
 FROM retail_sales
-GROUP
-    BY
+GROUP BY
-    category,
-    gender
+    category, gender
-ORDER BY 1
+ORDER BY category
 ```

 7. **Write a SQL query to calculate the average sale for each month.
 Find out best selling month in each year**: